 The Cordis Cypher Stent is a cardiac drug-eluting stent manufactured by Johnson and Johnson.
-There have been recent studies which demonstrate that the Cypher medicated stent carries an increased risk of serious and potentially deadly blood clots.
+There have been studies that suggest the Cypher medicated stent carries an increased risk of serious and potentially deadly blood clots.

 Although Johnson & Johnson has had reason to know of the increased risk of stent thrombosis, they failed to warn users and have attempted to down play the risk of heart attacks and blood clots.
 As a result, thousands of individuals have suffered blood clots and heart attacks which may have been prevented.

-Cypher stent lawsuits are being reviewed nationwide by the lawyers at Saiontz & Kirk, P.A. for heart patients who have suffered a:
+Cypher stent lawsuits were previously reviewed by the lawyers at Saiontz & Kirk, P.A. for heart patients who have suffered a: